 - This is another move that is worse than passing.

-- White asks being cut, so you should do him the favor!
+- White asks to be cut, so you should do her the favor!

 - White should not expect to make life here.
 In a pro game, this would be insulting to black.
 In a high kyu game, it might actually work.